CarlosAmadeo7/hello-great-world/README.md

 # hello-great-world
 This repository is my welcome to GitHub
 Amazing!
-This is a repository to practice a little.
-I am a Master's student in Biology and Bioinformatics and I will use GitHub to upload my biological code to help and learn from people who look for collaboration and want to change the world!
+I am a Master's student in Biology and Bioinformatics.
+I will use GitHub to upload my biological code to help and learn from people looking for collaboration and wanting to change the world!